 ContractorCalculator is actively campaigning to put a stop to Governments plans to expand the public sector IR35 reforms to the private sector.

-To support the campaign against IR35, please subscribe to our mailing list, and help raise awareness by following the instructions set out on our IR35 campaign page.
+To support the Stop The Off-Payroll Tax campaign against IR35, please subscribe to our mailing list, and help raise awareness by following the instructions set out on the website.
 Please follow or connect with our CEO Dave Chaplin on LinkedIn.
 Dave regularly posts about the IR35 reforms and is an essential contact to have for keeping abreast of the latest news surrounding the legislation.

 [Editor (20/5/2020): The campaign was started by ContractorCalculator in 2018, and formalised under the branded campaign "Stop The Off-Payroll Tax " in March 2019.
 The copy and links above have been changed to reflect that.